 The Rattlesnake Fern-Botrypus Virginianus

 Each stem is round and bi-colored being light tan at the base and green near the three fronds and a fertile stalk.
 The leaves are green and usually soft to the touch.
-Each leaf has a spread of from 5 to 19 inches wide.
-The rattlesnake grows close to the ground, usually moving parallel to the ground.
+Each blade has a spread of from 5 to 19 inches wide.
+The rattlesnake grows close to the ground, generally moving parallel to the field.
 It may reach heights of up to 18 inches tall with a spread of 24 inches.
 It reproduces through the alternation of generations.

 In the U.S. it grows primarily in these zones: 4a-9b.
 A deciduous perennial it is used for foliage only.
 Successful propagation occurs by using spores that must be sown in light soil depths and not allowed to dry out.
 Keep the pot in a plastic bag and keep the air moist to promote germination.
 Grow indoors in the winter and plant outside in the spring.